EmaroLab/gesture_based_interface/kinect_pcl_tools/README.md

 | Marco Lapolla | marco.lapolla5@gmail.com |
 | Federico Tomat | tomatfede@gmail.com |

+## Package Content

+This package contains the nodes to manage and filter the pointclouds acquired by the Kinect.

 # Requirements:
 * Linux Ubuntu 18.04
 * Ros Melodic